worMatty/deathrun_toolkit/README.md

 ## What is Deathrun?

 What is deathrun?!
 Have you been living under a rock?
-Basically, there's one guy on blue and a bunch of guys on red.
-The blue guy has to trigger traps and try to kill reds, while the reds have to survive and at least one of them has to make it to the end for the team to win.
-It's like an obstacle course but fatal!
+It's a game mode where the majority of players are put on the red team and their task is to navigate through a hazard course and reach the end.
+One or more players are put on the blue team, and their task is to trigger the traps in the course to try and kill the red players.
+When a red player dies they don't respawn.
+If a red player reaches the end, their team wins, but if all the reds die, the blue team wins.

 ## What is Deathrun Toolkit?

-It's a set of plugins for deathrun servers.
-The base plugin detects deathrun maps and handles the swapping of players to the right teams and the selection of the blu guy (_activator_) each round.
-It also does a bunch of other stuff, but I'll go into detail later.
-There are also a bunch of smaller plugins that deal with exploits and enhance the game.
+It's a set of plugins for deathrun servers which handle the running of the game mode and optionally fix exploits and make quality of life improvements in older or flawed maps.

 ## Installation

-For the base deathrun experience you only need dtk.smx and the translation file.
-You can add the weapon restriction and replacement configs as well if you like but they are very limited at the moment.
-You can ignore the other plugins.
+### Minimal

+Place dtk.smx in addons/sourcemod/plugins, and dtk.phrases.txt in addons/sourcemod/translations.
+You do not need to configure the plugin, as it will automatically enable itself when it detects a deathrun map and disable itself when it ends.

-### Optional Libraries
+### Advanced

+Install the weapon restriction files in addons/sourcemod/configs/dtk.
+Add weapons you wish to restrict to restrictions.cfg.
-- [Asherkin's TF2 Attributes plugin](https://forums.alliedmods.net/showthread.php?t=210221) is used to set attributes on players and weapons to restrict them.
-This is recommended because most deathrun maps have some weaknesses that can be exploited by rocket jumpers, scout double jumps and so on.
+Install [Asherkin's TF2 Attributes plugin](https://forums.alliedmods.net/showthread.php?t=210221) to enable the plugin to apply attributes to players and weapons to restrict or modify their abilities.
+This is necessary for a *lot* of maps to prevent players skipping traps.
-- [Source Chat Relay](https://forums.alliedmods.net/showthread.php?p=2617899) is used to send the round start, end, and activator selection messages to a Discord channel.
-- The [SteamTools extension](https://forums.alliedmods.net/showthread.php?t=236206) changes your game server's description.

-You don't need to add any cvars to your server configs, the plugin will take care of all that.
-You only need to change a plugin convar when you want to tweak a default setting, such as number of activators.
-If you only want to use DTK for some maps, put dtk_auto_enable 0 in server.cfg and dtk_auto_enable 1 in your map's config.
-You can get a list of plugin cvars by doing `sm cvars dtk` or `find dtk` in server console.
+You can get a list of plugin cvars by typing `sm cvars dtk` or `find dtk` in server console.
+If you only want to use DTK for certain deathrun maps, create a .cfg file in your game server's cfgs dir with the same name as the map.
+Put `dtk_auto_enable 0` in server.cfg and `dtk_auto_enable 1` in your map config.
+If you use another deathrun plugin you will need to disable it in your map config and enable it in server.cfg so both plugins aren't running the game mode at the same time.

-### Optional Plugins
+### Optional Items

 * dtk_use - Lets you +use buttons on old maps that only support damaging buttons to trigger them
 * dtk_sacrifice - Allows a runner to sacrifice themselves for a dead team mate